zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 With Requester Pays buckets, the requester instead of the bucket owner pays the cost of the request and the data download from the bucket.

 Helpful when you wang to share large datasets with other accounts

+=>You pay for all bandwidth into and out of Amazon S3, except for the following:
+- Data transferred in from the Internet.
+- Data transferred out to an Amazon EC2 instance, when the instance is in the same AWS Region as the S3 bucket (including to a different account in the same AWS region).
+- Data transferred out to Amazon CloudFront.

 ## 161 Athena Overview